-Our Heart Valve and Structural Heart Disease Program is Utah’s leader in the research and development of catheter-based valve replacement and heart defect repair.
-Our cardiologists and surgeons have years of experience in performing these procedures, including those that have only recently been approved by the FDA:
+We are Utah’s leader in the research and development of these new treatments.
+We have years of experience in performing catheter-based procedures, including those that have only been recently approved by the FDA.

 Our Team Approach

 In our program, both a cardiologist and heart surgeon will evaluate your heart and determine your treatment plan.
 If you are eligible, your doctors will perform the catheter-based procedure in a hybrid catheterization/operating room with state-of-the art equipment.